princemaple/dist_stages/README.md

-# DistStages
+# Distributed Stages

 This is a simple experiment with running gen_stage consumers on multiple nodes in a cluster and subscribe to one global producer.
-I don't know what use it would have, but it might be interesting to some people.
+I don't know how useful it is / what use there could be, but it might be interesting to some people.

+Enjoy.

 ## Setup